LewisLabUCSD/N-Glycosylation-Markov-Models/README.md

 - Accessing fitted model parameters and features for additional analyses

 ## **Change Log**

+- Jul-30-2022
+  - Removed the branch restriction for iGnT to account for major glycoforms with observed LacNAc elongation on branch 1 & 2 in glycoprofiles such as Mgat2 knockout.

 - Jul-26-2022
   - Updated consturction, fitting, and visualization functions to make them compatible when users choose to consider the impact of steric interactions of *N*-glycan antenna on model parameters (transition probabilities):